kaiomagalhaes/blog/en/code_quality_ruby.md

   attr_accessor :my_attribute
 ```

-As soon as I found it i applyed it in a already in production project that I had, it pointed
+As soon as I found it I applyed it in a huge project that was already in production.
+It went from 1400 warnings to 2014, so as you may see it fixed more than 80% of the code smells, mostly of the non fixed ones were too complex where some of them even I had some problems to fix.
-1400 warnings, after using the autofix the number dropped to 214,  so only a small piece of  it
-wasn't automatically fixed and needed the hand of a developer.

 Along side with [Rubocop](https://github.com/bbatsov/rubocop) we use
 [Rubocop Rspec](https://github.com/nevir/rubocop-rspec)  because it has  a lot of RSpec good practices.